Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 **System stability**

-1.If the system is capable of operating for a long period of time.
+1. If the system is capable of operating for a long period of time.

-2.If the stock in each supermarket is maintained in a normal state (Neither too big or too small).
+2. If the stock in each supermarket is maintained in a normal state (Neither too big or too small).

 ## Future work
-1.Simulation based on data supplied by users, such as number of supermarkets, quantities stocked in supermarkets, types of products, distance, etc.
+1. Simulation based on data supplied by users, such as number of supermarkets, quantities stocked in supermarkets, types of products, distance, etc.

-2.Add a more intelligent evaluation system, for example, the AI is both agent and evaluator.
+2. Add a more intelligent evaluation system, for example, the AI is both agent and evaluator.

-3.Solve other problems, such as intelligent electricity distribution and other resource allocation problems, in order to create smart cities.
+3. Solve other problems, such as intelligent electricity distribution and other resource allocation problems, in order to create smart cities.

 ## Contribution